What is bullying?

 Who can Duet and Stitch with you

 While a Duet can be a fun way to explore your creativity, you get to decide who can Duet with you.
 You can choose one setting for all your videos, or make that decision for each video individually.
-If you are under age 16, in settings, you’ll see this is set to ‘No one.’
-Only you can Duet or Stitch with your own videos.
-This is not able to be changed.
-If you are 16 or 17 years old, in settings you’ll see this feature set to ‘Friends’.
-You can change this to ‘No one’ or ‘Everyone’ based on your preference.
+Only videos shared by users 16 and above with public accounts are eligible for Duet and Stitch.
+Users who are 16 and above can choose whether ‘Everyone,’ ‘Friends,’ or ‘No one’ can Duet or Stitch with their videos.
+The default setting is ‘Friends.’
 Learn how

 Who can comment on your videos

 If you’re under age 16, in settings, you’ll see this set as ‘Friends’.
 This means only those who follow you and who you follow back can comment on your videos.
 You can change this to ‘No one’ to stop others from commenting on your videos based on your preference.
 If you are 16 or 17 years old, in settings you’ll see this function set to ‘Everyone’.
 You can change this if you prefer to limit who is able to comment on your videos.
+Regardless of the option you choose, all comments should adhere to our Community Guidelines.
 You also have the ability to delete any inappropriate comments posted on your videos.
 Just tap and hold the comment, then choose “delete”.
 Learn how

 With comment filters turned on, offensive comments will automatically be hidden.
 You can also create a custom list of keywords so that comments containing those words will be hidden automatically, too.
 You can decide who can comment on your videos in general by adjusting your Privacy settings.
 Learn how

 You can delete a follower at any time, or permanently block an account from being able to view your content or send you messages.
 Learn how